|

 and less uniform from maker to maker from what I could see

 in museums and personal collections.
-The hand made instruments
+The handmade instruments

 are much easier to play!
 The ones made since the 1980s are